Richard Carapaz shakes off early crash to keep Giro lead in Stage 15

 COGNE, Italy – Escorted up three long climbs by his powerful Ineos Grenadiers team, Richard Carapaz shook off an early crash to hold onto the Giro d’Italia overall lead during his first day wearing the pink jersey.

-Italian rider Giulio Ciccone got into an early breakaway then launched a solo attack on the finishing climb to win the 15th stage on Sunday.
+Italian rider Giulio Ciccone got into an early breakaway then launched a solo attack on the finishing climb to win Stage 15.

 Carapaz, the Ecuadorian who took the lead a day earlier, remained seven seconds ahead of Jai Hindley and 30 seconds ahead of Joao Almeida.